Emperor Jing of Han: Middle reign and succession issues

 In 153 BC, because Empress Bo did not have a son, Emperor Jing made his oldest son Liu Rong (劉榮) crown prince.
 This made Liu Rong's mother, Consort Li (栗姬), who was one of Emperor Jing's favorite concubines, think she would be made empress, particularly after Empress Bo was deposed in 151 BC, following Grand Empress Dowager Bo's death.
 She hated Emperor Jing's sister Princess Liu Piao, because Princess Piao had often given her brother beautiful women as concubines, drawing Consort Li's jealousy.
 When Princess Piao wanted to end this dispute by giving her daughter Chen Jiao as wife to Prince Rong, Consort Li refused.

 Princess Piao, seeing the precarious state that she would be in if Consort Li became empress dowager one day, carried out an alternative plan.
 She gave Chen Jiao as wife to Liu Che, the son of Emperor Jing's other favorite concubine, Wang Zhi, the Prince of Jiaodong.
 She then incessantly criticized Consort Li for her jealousy—pointing out that, if Consort Li became empress dowager, many concubines might suffer the fates of Consort Qi, Emperor Gao's favorite concubine who was tortured and killed by Emperor Gao's wife Lü Zhi after Emperor Gao's death.
 Emperor Jing eventually agreed, and he deposed Prince Rong from his position in 150 BC.
 Consort Li died in anger.
 That year, Consort Wang was made empress, and Prince Che the crown prince.

 Prince Rong would not be spared.
 In 148 BC, he was accused of intruding onto the grounds of his grandfather Emperor Wen's temple when building the walls to his palace.
 He was imprisoned and not permitted to write to his father.
 His granduncle Dou Ying (竇嬰, Empress Dowager Dou's brother or cousin) slipped in a knife pen; he wrote a letter and then committed suicide.
+(Note: Liu Rong's biographies in Shiji and Han Shu did not mention Dou Ying.)

 A major incident involving another potential heir, Prince Wu of Liang, erupted in 148 BC as well.
 Prince Wu, because of his contributions to the victory during the Rebellion of the Seven States, was further given privilege to use imperial ceremonies and colors.
 Members of his household encouraged him to seek to become crown prince.
 This was favored by the empress dowager Dou as well, but opposed by the minister Yuan Ang, who believed such a move would bring instability to dynastic succession.
 When Prince Wu sought permission to build a highway directly from his capital Suiyang to Chang'an, Yuan, fearing that the highway might be used for military purposes if Liang rebelled, opposed it.
 Prince Wu had him assassinated.
 Emperor Jing was extremely angry and sent many investigators to Liang to track down the conspirators, whom Prince Wu eventually surrendered.
 Emperor Jing, afraid of offending his mother and still affectionate for his brother, pardoned Prince Wu but no longer considered him as possible heir.